xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-3.md

 <h2> Overview </h2>

-Until now, we covered [SRv6 Transport](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/) and [Layer3 VPN](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-2/) over SRv6 transport on NCS 5500 and NCS 500 platforms.
+Until now we covered setting up, [SRv6 Transport](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/) and bringing up [Layer3 VPN](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-2/) using that on NCS 5500 and NCS 500 platforms.
 In this tutorial, we will cover the impelementaion of EVPN based point-to-point (E-Line) L2 service (EVPN-VPWS) over SRv6.

 ## Topology